How can I reach someone at Transracial Journeys?

 Yes.
 Older teenagers who have been to camp at least one year can apply to be counselors-in-training.
 Exceptions may be made for mature younger teenagers who have attended camp multiple years already.
 All CITs must still attend camp with a registered parent.

-Is this a therapeutic camp?
+Is Transracial Journeys Family Camp a therapeutic camp?

 What should we bring to camp?

-Ohio University is located in Athens, Ohio which is in the southeastern part of the state.
-All of the facilities are fully air conditioned.
-The average outside air temperature in August is 80°F during the day and 60°F at night.
-We suggest the following base packing list:
+Ohio University is in Athens, Ohio along the Hocking River.
+The average outside air temperature in August is 85°F during the day and 65°F at night.

-· Toiletries, sunscreen, bug repellant, personal first aid kit
+● Toiletries, sunscreen, bug repellant, personal first aid kit

 Please leave at home: alcohol, drugs, pets, fireworks, firearms, and knives.